Recovering shared structure from multiple networks with unknown edge distributions: Proofs and Technical Results

 \end{proposition} \begin{proof} By definition,

-where the last inequality follows from an application of the Cauchy-Schwarz inequality.
-Since $\Phat^{(s)}$ is the rank-$d$ truncation of $\AA{s}$ and both $\Phat^{(s)}$ and $P$ are rank-$d$,
+where the second bound follows from an application of the Cauchy-Schwarz inequality.
+Since $\Phat^{(s)}$ is the rank-$d$ truncation of $\AA{s}$, and both $\Phat^{(s)}$ and $P$ are rank-$d$,

-where the second inequality holds simultaneously for all $s \in [N]$ with high probability by applying Lemma~\ref{lem:mxspecbound} to $\| \AA{s} - P\|$ separately for each $s \in [N]$ followed by a union bound argument similar to that given in the previous proof.
+where the second inequality holds with high probability simultaneously for all $s \in [N]$ by applying Lemma~\ref{lem:mxspecbound} to $\| \AA{s} - P\|$ separately for each $s \in [N]$ followed by a union bound argument similar to that given in the previous proof.
 Taking square roots in the above display and applying Proposition~\ref{prop:APfrob} to bound $\|\AA{s}-P\|_F$, we conclude that

 where we have used the assumption that $d/n \le 1$ for all suitably large $n$. \end{proof}